 Congratulations!
 You’ve decided to embark on the grand adventure of learning the Arabic language.

-Perhaps you’re taking foreign language classes at school or at home with a Modern Arabic private tutor so that one day you’ll be able to communicate with the more than 300 million Arabic speakers across the planet.
+Perhaps you’re taking foreign language classes at school or at home with a Modern Arabic private tutor or even trying to learn Arabic online so that one day you’ll be able to communicate with the more than 300 million Arabic speakers across the planet.

 There’s no secret to refining your oral expression, pronunciation, Arabic grammar, and phonetics.
 To perfectly master oral and written Arabic, you’re going to have to work hard!